 But wait there’s more…

 After a successful injection of cortisone, you need to work a little.
 Scar tissue is a complex and edgy and needs to be brushed out of the nerve structures.
 So, you need to manually make sure that things get better aligned between your nerves.

 Soaking and massage

-I bought an foot soaker basin with vibration at my local pharmacy.
+I bought a foot soaker basin with vibration at my local CVS pharmacy.
 I soak in hot water for 20 minutes everyday and than massage it with arnica oil.
 This oil have great nerve medicinal properties and it is also used for diabetic nerve pain.
-I massage the area vigorously for a few minutes and every time I do it gets better.
+Another excellent product is the Dr Christopher’s Formula Complete Tissue and Bone Ointment.
+Massage the area vigorously with any of these products for a few minutes and every day after warm water soaking.

 So after 2 years of suffering with a shard of glass on my foot I finally found some relief.
 I never thought a small shard of glass could cause so much trouble.
 The best way to prevent this from happening is to not step on a shard of glass in the first place.